-A Trooper, Range 76, or an Airport Police & Fire Officer (APFO) II or III, Range 75 or 76, who has received written delegated authority by the Division Director to be trained as an investigator and performs the full duties of the higher range for more than six (6) consecutive or cumulative months, shall be paid for all subsequent days at the Range 77 at their current step.
-Management shall review the delegated authority after a Trooper, Range 76, or an APFO II or III, Range 75 or 76, has been paid to perform as an investigator for a year and after each one year interval thereafter.
+A Trooper, Range 77 who is selected for an Investigator position shall be paid for all subsequent days at the Range 78 at their current step.
+Management shall review the delegated authority after a Trooper, Range 77 has been paid to perform as an investigator for a year and after each one year interval thereafter.
 Members promoted to another position directly from the investigator assignment shall have their promotion placement based on their current rate of pay as an investigator.
 Upon commencement of the duties of their regular position, the member shall return to their normal rate of pay.